patternfly/patternfly-elements/elements/pfe-toast/README.md

 ## Overview

-`pfe-toast` is a self-contained, non-focused alert that is hidden on page load and slides in/out of the view when programmatically opened/closed.
+`pfe-toast` is a self-contained alert that is hidden on page load and slides in/out of the view when programmatically opened/closed.

 ## Usage